sl5net/Lintalist4Linux/README.md

 ## Known problems with autoKey:

 recommended:

+- dont us the script part
+ # :now 20:11:10 11:49:25

 - dont use `.` into Script-Names:<br>
 not `unit-test.get_active_class` better  `unit-test-get_active_class`
 - move keyboard-shortcut: first delete, then set again
 - set keyboard-shortcut: first enter easy later then the special key. dont record a combination (may autokey freezing)

+# Tipps (thanks to Lintalist):

+Type: Text
+Default: @
+Define the character you wish to use to start the Omnisearch.
+If you your search query starts with this character it will search in all bundles

+**SendMethod**
+Default: 1
+If you experience any problems with the way text is sent to the various applications you use you may try various methods to see if it resolves the issues
+1=SendInput
+2=SendEvent
+3=SendPlay
+4=ControlSend